Savings plan calculator

 How the monthly saving is calculated

 When the return rate is above zero, the calculator uses an annuity formula to solve for the monthly contribution.
 When the return rate is zero, it divides the remaining gap by the number of months.
+If current savings are already projected to reach the target, the required monthly saving is shown as zero.

 How to use